sagemath/sagewiki_to_gh-2022-10-10/sage-2.10.3.md

 Sage now has a first version of its "interact" command.
 Calling "@interact" before defining a function will construct controls to graphically control the input variables of the function, making it dramatically easier to create interactive functionality that is easy to use.
 See [http://wiki.sagemath.org/interact] for details and examples or just type "interact?" in Sage.

+== Graph theory ==

+Many of the results of Sage Days 7: Combinatorics are included in this release, including Schnyder's algorithm for producing straight-line drawings of planar graphs in linear time (Jonathan Bober and Emily Kirkman), and a new compiled backend for the base graph structures (Robert Miller).
+This backend will be switched into graphs proper in sage-2.10.4, and the basic functions, such as add edge and has edge, will be sped up by at least 20 times in many cases, and often much more.
+In addition most of graph.py was refactored and cleaned up, in preparation for the switch.

 == Plotting ==

  * The plot_vector_field function now takes 2-variable functions, allowing for much more complex vector fields.